For my sons and daughters.

 They witness parents that look out for each other; serve each other.

 They see parents that aren’t too prideful to take counsel from mentors.

 …most of all, they see parents that WANT to do marriage God’s way.

-There are a few specifics that I want my newlywed daughter to know (and I know that I’ll think of many more beyond this post):
+There are a few specifics that I want my daughters to know from other posts that I’ve written below (and I know that I’ll think of many more beyond this post):